 With 12 years of expedition guiding experience and technical background in geospatial systems, Adam has personally field-tested over 150 navigation devices across six continents.
 His methodology includes standardized performance benchmarks in diverse terrain conditions.

-from PlaExplo
+from NavGripo

 from Garmin